-

 Click Test connection.

 A checkmark will appear if the connection was successful.
 A red exclamation point will appear if it wasn't.
-Mouse over the icon to see additional details.
+Hover over the icon to see additional details.

 -